hashicorp/terraform-website/content/source/docs/plugin/framework/plan-modification.html.md

 ## Attribute Plan Modification

-The [`tfsdk.Attribute` type `PlanModifiers` field](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#Attribute.PlanModifiers) can be supplied with a list of plan modifiers for that particular attribute.
+You can supply the [`tfsdk.Attribute` type `PlanModifiers` field](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#Attribute.PlanModifiers) with a list of plan modifiers for that attribute.
 For example:

 ```go
 // Typically within the tfsdk.Schema returned by GetSchema() for a resource.